-Liturgy and Poetry of Yamim Noraim LGY625 2 graduate credits
+Liturgy and Poetry of Yamim Noraim

+LGY625 2 graduate credits Requires Hebrew 7 or above

 Students will study the classic liturgy for Rosh Hashanah and Yom Kippur, including the history of the mahzor and close reading of piyyutim (liturgical poetry).
 Texts will be taught in Hebrew.